creativechain/crea/doc/exchangequickstart.md

 Exchange Quickstart
 -------------------

-System Requirements: A dedicated server or virtual machine with a minimum of 16GB of RAM, and at least 50GB of fast local SSD storage.
-CREA is one of the most active blockchains in the world and handles an incredibly large amount of transactions per second, as such, it requires fast storage to run efficiently.
+System Requirements: A dedicated server or virtual machine with a minimum of 8GB of RAM, and at least 30GB of fast local SSD storage.

-With the right equipment and technical configuration a reindex should take **no longer than 24 hours**.
+With the right equipment and technical configuration a reindex should take **no longer than 2 hours**.
 If recommendations are not followed precisely, the reindex can drag on for days or even weeks with significant slowdowns towards the end.

-Physically attached SSD will ensure an optimal reindex time.
-SSD over a NAS or some kind of network storage backed by SSD will often have much higher latency.
-As an example, AWS EBS is not performant enough.
-A good recommended instance in AWS is the i3.2xlarge, it comes with a physically attached nVME drive (it must be formatted and mounted on instance launch).

 We recommend using docker to both build and run CREA for exchanges.
 Docker is the world's leading containerization platform and using it guarantees that your build and run environment is identical to what our developers use.
 You can still build from source and you can keep both blockchain data and wallet data outside of the docker container.
 The instructions below will show you how to do this in just a few easy steps.